lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 message.
 The receiver must be able to find the size of each compressed field which can be given by the rule or may be sent with the compressed header.

-If a field is identified as variable, then its size is sent before the value as indicated in each CDAs
+If the field is identified as variable, then its size is sent first using the following coding.
+If the size is between 1 and 15 bytes it is sent using 4 bits.
+For values between 15 and 255, the first 4 bit sent are set to 0 and the size is sent using 8 bits.
+For higher value, the first 12 bytes are set to 0 and the size is sent on 2 bytes.
+Nevertheless, the size is sent before the value as indicated in each CDAs.

 ## not-sent CDA